A Freckled Leaf

 Before I stepped into the trailer, Elliot had come up to me with a box.
 He told me it used to hold his glow sticks (very relevant) but now it was filled with fall-colored leaves.
 He lifted the box up to me and asked, “Would you like one?”

 I was ecstatic.
 Genuinely.
 The fact that this little boy wanted to share a kindness with me — yes, a leaf — but more importantly, the gesture of it moved me.
 I said, “Wow!
-Thank you!” and I was genuinely grateful — maybe even over the top.
+Thank you Elliot!” …and I was genuinely grateful… maybe even over the top as we sometimes are with children.
 Seeing my gratitude, he smiled with a full grin… and then offered me the entire box.

-I said, “Oh wow, that’s so thoughtful and generous!”
-We looked through the leaves he filled this cardboard box with.
-I explained to him that I didn’t want to take his whole box, but he insisted — I could have it and I have learnt that in our acceptance of other’s gifts we give them the value of being seen and appreciated.
-I accepted full heartedly.
+His generosity touched me and we looked through the leaves he had filled his cardboard box with.
+I explained to him that I didn’t want to take his whole box, but he insisted… and while I genuinely didn’t want to take something he values I have also learnt that in our acceptance of other’s gifts we give them the value of being seen and appreciated.
+And with his nudge, I accepted his gift full heartedly.

-His generosity inspired me though — and I left that interaction minutes later — to ponder what I could give a 5 year old and so naturally I decided to draw him a freckled leaf — one of the many he had gifted me — and passed it to him.
-As I passed him the leaf again his face lit up, happy to have been thought of, and ran off to tell his dad.
+His generosity inspired me though and I left that interaction to ponder what I could give a 5 year old.
+Sitting at the camper table I decide to draw him a freckled leaf (one of the many he had gifted me).
+As I passed him the drawing, his face lit up, happy to have been thought of, and runs off to tell his dad.

 This is the magic: value is generated by appreciation.
 There is more abundance and more wealth in the world than we often realize.
 Our gratitude has the power to grow joy and contentment.

-This moment reminded me of a lesson I’ve learned before — that when we receive something freely offered, we have an opportunity to create value.
+This moment reminded me that when we receive something freely offered, we have an opportunity to create value.
 It’s not just about the object; it’s about the gesture, the connection, the thoughtfulness.
-That’s what makes it valuable.
-And when we respond with genuine gratitude, we also give something back — the gift of making someone feel special for giving.
+When we respond with genuine gratitude, we also give something back… the gift of making someone feel special for giving.

 And herein lies the beauty of a reciprocal relationship — when someone brings something of value into our lives, we naturally want to give something back.
 Not out of obligation, but from the heart.